luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

 2. **Update `GroupForm.tsx` component:**

     - Add "Set all animals status" dropdown
-        - Options: All status values
+        - Options: "Select..." (placeholder), then all status values
+        - Default: "Select..." (empty/placeholder)
         - Helper text: "Animals in the same group are allowed to have different statuses"
         - On change: Update status for all selected animals (triggers one-way sync to `foster_visibility`)
     - Add "Set all animals FosterVisibility" dropdown
-        - Options: All `FosterVisibility` values
+        - Options: "Select..." (placeholder), then all `FosterVisibility` values
+        - Default: "Select..." (empty/placeholder)
         - Helper text: "Animals in a group must have the same FosterVisibility.
 This controls whether the group appears on the Fosters Needed page and what badge message is shown."
         - Show conflict warning if animals have different values
     - Add validation alert: